WilmerQuiroga/scaffold/README.md

 # scaffold
-This a demo repository of using AWS 9, in the class of Cloud Computing.
+This a demo repository of using AWS 9 (Cloud based continous integration), in the class of Cloud Computing.